Trump’s secret assassinations programme

 by Maya Foa, Director of Reprieve

-23 civilians were killed in Yakla, including 10 children aged 12 years and under, and an elderly man of 80.
+23 innocent people were killed in Yakla, including 10 children aged 12 years and under, and an elderly man of 80.
 Even senior officials in the US administration have said the raid produced “no significant intelligence” and that “almost everything went wrong” on the night in question.

 To understand what happened that night, we have to go back to a promise made by the Bush administration.
 Following the horrors of Guantanamo and the CIA’s programme of rendition and torture, the US decided to do away with the discomfort of detaining people.
 In an attempt to avoid scrutiny, legal accountability and international condemnation for its barbaric practices, the US decided it would resort to killing people – covertly – instead.